 In this Scotiabank Gold American Express review, you’ll find out why it’s one of the best travel credit cards in Canada.
-The card comes with an excellent earn rate, a good sign up bonus, and it has no foreign transaction fees.
-Basically, if you spend a lot on your credit card and you like to travel, this card is a solid choice.
-Admittedly, American Express cards aren’t accepted everywhere, that’s why you need to read my Scotiabank Gold American Express review to find if the perks included make up for it.
+The card has one of the best earning rates, a decent welcome bonus, and no foreign transaction fees.
+If you spend a lot on your credit card and like to travel, this card is a solid choice and a popular card for points enthusiasts.

 Scotiabank Gold American Express® Card